SWEET WOODLAND FARM

 CALENDULA Calendula officinalis

 Calendula blossoms are used both internally and externally.
-Not only does calendula promote cellular healing, it is also antiseptic and antimicrobial which is why it is a favorite for both first-aid kits and cosmetic.
-Used in topical applications such as liniments, salves, oils, creams, and serums.
-Calendula can also be used antibiotically to clean wounds and is often paired with spilanthes, myrrh and peppermint to use as a mouthwash.
+Not only does calendula promote cellular healing, it is also antiseptic and antimicrobial which is why it is a favorite for both first aid kits and cosmetics.
+Used in topical applications such as liniments, salves, oils, creams and serums.
+Calendula can also be used antibiotically to clean wounds and is often pared with spilantes, myrrh and pepermint to use as a mouthwash.
 Internally, calendula is excellent for tonifying the lymphatic system and flushing toxins.
-A cooling herb that has anti-inflamatory and bitter properties and can be taken in tea or tincture.
+A cooling herb that has anti-inflammatory and bitter properties and can be taken in tea or tincture form.

 MILKY OATS Avena sativa